TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

       * other thoughts
   * Final entry
       * If you were to give advice to a new student who will start the course, what would it be?
-      * What it easier, or harder than you thought?
+      * What learning new skills easier, or harder than you thought?
 Explain.
-      * Based on the exposure you have had so far, hat are your project or design interests?
+      * What are your project or design interests?
       * Would kind of skills would you like to learn next?
       * What kind of future jobs would you be interested in?
       * other thoughts

- 3. Sharing with peers
+ 3. Share learning journey with peers
- Near the end of the course, ask students to share a few key points with the class.
+ At the end of the course, ask each students to share a few key points with the class.
  They can refer to their Final entry page.

 ## Pacing Guide